 Ischia

-Ischia is a volcanic island, and is a haven of natural beauty and relaxation.
+Ischia is my favourite place on the Campanian coast.
 Known for its thermal spas, lush gardens, and pristine beaches, the island offers a tranquil escape from the hustle and bustle.
 It’s my favourite place to travel to on the Campanian coast.

 The Castello Aragonese, a fortress on a rocky islet, is a highlight, blending history with stunning views.